ppwilson/15-466-f20-base2/README.md

-# a sad and disappointing asteroid game
+# A weird asteroids game

 Author: ppwilson

-Design: Intended: an infinite runner version of Asteroids, unable to stop, you have to continually dodge asteroids as you are stuck in a planet's gravity well.
+Design: An infinite runner version of Asteroids, unable to stop and stuck in a planet's gravity well, you have to continually dodge asteroids to survive.
-		Actual: An infinite runner

 Screen Shot: